Why Aren't Hydrogen Cars More Popular?: Top 6 Barriers Explained

-The top six obstacles include:
+Specifically, hydrogen’s top six obstacles have been:

 - Lack of refueling infrastructure.